 - the taking of security interests over key business assets;

 - the application of security in the context of a variety of different transaction types; and

 - the characteristics of secured transactions in core emerging and developing markets.

-This second edition, with 23 chapters, brings together experts on the topic and expands further on the work in the first edition in covering the types of collateral used as security, the variety of transaction types and geographical coverage in emerging markets.
+Edited by Dominic Griffiths, London Managing Partner at Mayer Brown, this second edition, with 23 chapters, brings together experts on the topic and expands further on the work in the first edition in covering the types of collateral used as security, the variety of transaction types and geographical coverage in emerging markets.
 An invaluable manual for those already present or entering into the financing arena, this title is a critical support at a time of unprecedented international lending activity.